mlim1972/micronaut-boilerplate/README.md

   for their corresponding classes

 ### 1.ORM
-This branch adds a good amount of changes.
+This branch adds a good number of changes.
 The main addition is the usage of ORM to manage database actions.
 Here is the list of changes:
 - [build.gradle](build.gradle).
 New entries are added to the build file:
   - Micronaut Data Processor.
-This will work in conjunction to the Micronaut Data and JPA
+This will work in conjunction with the Micronaut Data and JPA
   - Spring Security Crypto.
 This library brings the Spring Security Crypto library for password encoding
   - slf4j compatibility layer for logging
-  - H2 DB for runtime testing only
+  - H2 DB for runtime testing only (commented out in case it is needed)
 - [controller/UserController](src/main/groovy/com/example/controller/UserController.groovy).
   A new controller for managing the user endpoints.
   - **@ExecuteOn** annotations that specifies which executor the task should run on